 1. We’ve always done it this way.
 What do we say to people we’ve hired in the past?

 2. How about the hourly part of our workforce?
-They use all of the vacation we give them.
+They use all of the vacations we give them.
 This analysis would not apply to them.
 What do we tell them when they see professional employees getting more vacation then they get?

-3. What about the professional employees who use all of their vacation, are not accessible when they are away and who do not clean up their projects when they go?
+3. What about the professional employees who use all of their vacations, are not accessible when they are away and who do not clean up their projects when they go?
 They would be a drag.

 1. There are a lot of things that you’ve done in the past that you have changed.
 Benefits change, working environments change.
 Furthermore, like salary, vacation time is no one else’s business.